 Vicodin and Percocet are both brand names for prescription painkillers.
 Both drugs contain combinations of opioid ingredients and acetaminophen.
-Both are considered highly habit-forming narcotics.
-These drugs should only be prescribed for the relief of short-term pain.
+Both are habit-forming narcotics.
+In fact, these drugs are more appropriate for the relief of short-term pain.
 Taking either drug long-term can lead to a substance use disorder.
-If you or a loved one has developed a dependency to Vicodin or Percocet, Crestview Recovery, a Percocet addiction treatment center in Portland, Oregon can help.
-In the consideration of Vicodin vs Percocet, here’s what you need to know.

 The Ingredients in Vicodin